natashad/howdtheyvote/README.md

 howdtheyvote
 ============

-How did a Toronto City Counsellor voted.
+How did a Toronto City Counsellor vote.